ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![Resource Monitor](resource-monitor.png)

-The "Free" memory amount is underscored by red line.
+The "Free" memory amount is underlined by red line.
 We will looking for a variable in the process's memory that stores the corresponding value.

 First step of looking for a segment which contains a variable with free memory amount still the same as one for 32-bit application.
 You can use 64-bit version of Cheat Engine scanner to get an absolute address of the variable.
 There are to variables that store free memory amount with "00432FEC" and "00433010" absolute addresses for my case.
 You can get totally different absolute addresses, but it does not affect the whole algorithm of searching variables.